 This policy provides a framework to module leaders, to ensure consistent application of coursework extensions is applied across the University.
-Note that in accordance with guidance provided in the Extenuating Circumstances Regulations under EC1.2, where an extension has been granted, but the student is nonetheless unable to meet the agreed extension owing to extenuating circumstances, the student may subsequently apply for deferral under the Deferral of Assessment procedure.
+Note that in accordance with guidance provided in the Deferral of Assessment and Extenuating Circumstances Regulations under EC1.2, where an extension has been granted, but the student is nonetheless unable to meet the agreed extension owing to extenuating circumstances, the student may subsequently apply for deferral under the Deferral of Assessment section of the procedure.